The Virginia Gross Kimmel Scholarship Fund

 The Oswald and Hazel Nazareth MBA Award

 Andre Nazareth, '91 MBA, established the Oswald and Hazel Nazareth MBA Award in honor of his parents.
 Andre is Senior Vice President of Mid-Corporate Banking, The Royal Bank of Scotland Group.
-Andre serves as a member of the MBA Advisory Board.

 The Jeffry M. and Barbara Picower MBA Fellowship

 Jeff Picower was a 1963 Business graduate.
 Jeff and Barbara established the Picower MBA Fellowship in 1991.
 Jeffry Picower was a lawyer, accountant and he invested in drug discovery and medical device firms.